isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/More ways to protect yourself/Secure your devices.md

 <p>Viruses, worms, Trojan horses and other forms of malware (i.e., malicious
 software) can infect your devices and cause your devices to slow down or malfunction.
-Cybercriminals can also deploy malware to corrupt files, steal data, and even gain access to your social media and bank accounts.
+Cybercriminals can also deploy malware to corrupt files, steal data, and even gain access to your social media and bank accounts.</p>
-<br>We have seen many cases where victims lost large amounts of money due
+<p>We have seen many cases where victims lost large amounts of money due
 to unauthorised bank account withdrawals on mobile devices infected with malware.&nbsp;
 <br>Anti-virus apps which can detect malware and malicious phishing links